SherG/cool-iron/blog/ai-content-developments.md

 And there are plenty of ways to improve performance and gain efficiencies in customer support with improved AI.

-ChatGPT is still a useful productivity tool but we don't have a use for the marketing apps.
+ChatGPT is still a useful productivity tool but we'll skip the marketing plugins.

+## Revisiting the Hype

 As we mentioned in our last article, the hype surrounding ChatGPT's release was intense.
 This was particularly notable in content/marketing applications.
 Social media was filled with influencers claiming you could get rich quick by having AI write all your articles and video scripts.

+Prominent SEO pros responded with gloomy warnings on the future of the profession.

 > Identify problems worth solving.

-Professional SEO specialists amplified the mania by writing endless listsicles about what ChatGPT could do.
+SEO specialists amplified the mania by writing endless articles about what ChatGPT could do.
 For example, it could generate sitemaps, robots.txt files, and schema markup.
 Yes, but who does that by hand anymore anyway?
 For years we've had tools that could not only generate schema but insert the code in exactly the right place with zero errors.

 Next, top SEO publications heralded every marketing/SEO app in the ChatGPT marketplace.
 That's a clever tactic for ranking high for "ChatGPT apps" but these advertorials have low information value.